Jack Davies (cricketer, born 1911)

 Jack Gale Wilmot Davies (10 September 1911 – 5 November 1992) was an English psychologist and sportsman who played first-class cricket and top-level rugby union.
 He served in the War Office during World War II and was a noted academic psychologist.
-He served as the President of MCC in 1985–1986 and was the tenth person elected an Honorary Life Vice-President of the club.
+He served as the President of MCC in 1985–1986 and was the tenth person elected an Honorary Life Vice-president of the club.

 Early life and education

 Davies was born in Broad Clyst in Devon in 1911.
-He attended Tonbridge School in Kent where he was in the Cricket XI for four years, captaining the side in 1930, his final year.
+He attended Tonbridge School in Kent where he was in the Cricket XI for four years, captaining the team in 1930, his final year.
 He was strong academically and won a scholarship to study classics at St John's College, Cambridge.
 He won a cricket Blue in 1933 and 1934 after an ankle injury forced him to pull out of the University Match in 1931.
 Davies made his first-class cricket debut whilst at University.
 Academically he was awarded a first-class honours degree in classics, graduating in 1934.